khishma/DFC/README.md

 # DFC
+This github repository is created in context of the DFC contest 2021 under track "Multitemporal Semantic Change Detection" (MSD).
+The dataset is over the state of Maryland (USA) having 2250 tiles of 4000 x 4000 pixels collected in 2013 and 2017.
-DFC contest 2021 "Multitemporal Semantic Change Detection" (MSD) track The baseline code has been developed from the paper: https://arxiv.org/pdf/2101.01154.pdf
+The baseline code has been developed from the paper: https://arxiv.org/pdf/2101.01154.pdf

 The dataloaders scripts used to run the tiles NAIP datasets are as follows: